Positive and Negative Anger: How to Use Anger for Good

 Do you ever wake up angry?
-It might be because you didn't sleep well, or because you know you need to go to work or school and it stresses you out.
-The whole day, everything and everyone gets on your nerves and you just want to lunge out and punch someone.
+It might be because you didn't sleep well, or because you're stressed out about having to go to work or school.
+All day long, everything and everyone gets on your nerves, and you just want to lunge out and punch someone.

 There's a lot of anger in the world today.
-In fact, in South Africa, where I live, they now refer to it as the ‘Rambo Nation' instead of the rainbow nation.
+In fact, in South Africa, where I live, people now refer to our country as the "Rambo Nation" instead of the rainbow nation.
 Everyone has a beef with someone or something, even inanimate objects.
-It's like a contagious disease, that wherever it goes, spreads its germs and it grows.
+It's like a contagious disease in that wherever it goes, it spreads its germs and it grows.

-There are different types of anger though, and some of the time it can be good when channeled properly, and doesn't necessarily mean you have to take anger management sessions.
+There are different types of anger, though.
+When channeled properly, anger can sometimes be used for good, and it doesn't necessarily mean you have to take anger management sessions.

 When you read the paper, and you see something sickening, like when I read the front page, and saw that Bob Mugabe had fought his way (literally) into getting another term in office.
 We all saw it coming, and despite the fact that the opposition had more votes the first time round, there weren't enough votes to get them in.
 Now, after another vote, and after the MDC withdrew because of the violence taken against MDC supporters, he's there again.